Are you up for a challenge that is extraordinarily rewarding? Grow olive trees!

 The tree they’ll ship to you is two years old.

 If you have the patience of Job and don’t mind starting out small, consider this petite ‘Manzanillo’ plant, available from Wellspring Gardens via Amazon.

-They’ll ship you a 3- to 8-inch seedling in a 3-inch pot, along with a fertilizer sample.
+They’ll ship you a three- to eight-inch seedling in a three-inch pot, along with a fertilizer sample.
 At maturity, it will reach 30-40 feet with large, great-tasting fruit that are also excellent for producing oil.

 ‘Arbosana’ is a cultivar that is suited for smaller spaces, growing to be 12-15 feet tall with a spread of 12-20 feet.
 You can find this type at Nature Hills Nursery.